-Having regard to the issues raised in the rule change request, the Commission is satisfied that the draft rule will, or is likely to, contribute to the achievement of the NGO.
-The draft rule made by the Commission is attached to and published with this draft rule determination.
-The key features of the draft rule and the relevant reasons are:
+Having regard to the issues raised in the rule change request and during consultation, the Commission is satisfied that the final rule will, or is likely to, contribute to the achievement of the NGO.
+The final rule made by the Commission is attached to and published with this final rule determination.
+The key features of the final rule and the relevant reasons are:

 - Extensions and expansions: reduce the ability for service providers to exercise market power over pipeline expansions and extensions, enable more efficient allocation of costs, reduce the regulatory burden and support improved decision-making by regulators (see also Chapter 3).
-This will be achieved by: - treating all new pipeline expansions as part of the relevant scheme pipeline, and so applying either light or full regulation (as applicable to the original pipeline) to the expansion. - permitting service providers to elect for existing extensions to a full regulation pipeline to become part of the covered pipeline and incorporated into the access arrangement. - Reference services: introduce a new approach to determine which pipeline services should be specified as reference services in a full access arrangement.
-This may result in additional services being specified as reference services.
-The new approach includes setting new criteria for determining appropriate reference services, as well as providing users with greater opportunity for engagement regarding the decision to determine reference services.
-This is expected to result in greater transparency of costs relevant to users and lower the likelihood of monopoly pricing (see Chapter 4). - Access arrangements: facilitate greater stakeholder engagement in the access arrangement assessment process.
+This will be achieved by: - Treating all new pipeline expansions as part of the relevant scheme pipeline, and so applying either light or full regulation (as applicable to the original pipeline) to the expansion. - Permitting service providers to elect for existing extensions to a full regulation pipeline to become part of the covered pipeline and incorporated into the access arrangement.

+- Reference services: introduce a new approach to determine which pipeline services should be specified as reference services in a full access arrangement.
+This is expected to result in additional services being specified as reference services.
+The new approach includes new criteria for determining appropriate reference services, as well as providing users with greater opportunity for engagement regarding the decision to determine reference services.
+This is expected to result in greater transparency of services and their costs relevant to users and lower the likelihood of monopoly pricing (see Chapter 4). - Access arrangements: facilitate greater stakeholder engagement in the access arrangement assessment process.
 Adjustments to the access arrangement assessment process will provide more time for stakeholder engagement in order to enable the regulator to make more informed decisions in the long-term interest of consumers (in addition to the introduction of the separate reference service process noted above).
-The draft rule also seeks to improve regulatory decision-making through the removal of the limitations on regulatory discretion applied to certain elements of an access arrangement so that it is clear that the regulator has the power to make decisions that best contribute to the national gas objective in relation to all aspects of an access arrangement (see Chapter 5). - Efficient costs: enable the regulator to more effectively determine efficient reference tariffs and non-tariff terms and conditions set in access arrangements so that tariffs are consistent with the level of risk borne by pipeline service providers and users, and so that users do not pay for services or terms and conditions that they do not use.
+The final rule also supports improved regulatory decision-making through the removal of the limitations on regulatory discretion applied to certain elements of an access arrangement.
+These changes clarify that the regulator has the power to make decisions that best contribute to the national gas objective in relation to all aspects of an access arrangement (see Chapter 5). - Efficient costs: enable the regulator to more effectively determine efficient reference tariffs and non-tariff terms and conditions set in access arrangements so that tariffs are consistent with the level of risk borne by pipeline service providers and users, and so that users do not pay for services or terms and conditions that they do not use.
 This will be achieved by amendments and clarifications in rules regarding the assessment criteria for capital expenditure, cost allocation requirements and non-tariff terms and conditions (see Chapter 6). - Information and negotiation:strengthen information reporting obligations on full and light regulation pipeline service providers.
-These draft rules apply many of the information provision obligations that already apply to Bulletin Board pipelines and non-scheme pipelines under Part 23 of the NGR.
+These final rules apply many of the information provision obligations that already apply to Bulletin Board pipelines and non-scheme pipelines under Part 23 of the NGR to light regulation pipelines and distribution pipelines.
 The amendments are expected to result in more relevant, timely and accessible information for users and prospective users to inform their negotiations with service providers.
 Amendments have also been made to improve the negotiation process for access to covered pipelines (see Chapter 7).